pimcore/generic-data-index-bundle/doc/04_Searching_For_Data_In_Index/09_Pimcore_Query_Language/README.md

 my_relation_field
 ```

+The entity name can be either 'Asset', 'Document' or the name of the data object class.

 ### Query String Query Filters

-The PQL allows passing OpenSearch [query string queries](https://opensearch.org/docs/latest/query-dsl/full-text/query-string/#query-string-syntax) directly to index.
-The query string query syntax provides even more flexibility to search in the index.
+The PQL allows passing OpenSearch [query string queries](https://opensearch.org/docs/latest/query-dsl/full-text/query-string/#query-string-syntax) directly to the index.
+The query string query syntax provides even more flexibility to define the search criteria.
 Take a look at the [OpenSearch documentation](https://opensearch.org/docs/latest/query-dsl/full-text/query-string/#query-string-syntax) for more details.

 **Caution**: The automatic field detection is not supported for query string queries.
 So you have to use the full path for the field names.